isomerpages/govtech-dsa/pages/faq.md

     <label for="accordion8">How are the winners selected?</label>
     <div>
       <p> Depending on the award category, winners are selected based on technical scores or evaluations by the judging panels and citizen evaluators. </p>
-      <p> For more details about the award categories, please visit <a aria-label="Link to Award Categories section" href="/overview/">Categories</a> and <a aria-label="Link to Evaluation Process and Criteria" href="/evaluation-process/">Evaluation Process and Criteria</a>.
+      <p> For more details about the award categories, please visit <a target="_blank" aria-label="Link to Award Categories section" href="/overview/">Categories</a> and <a target="_blank" aria-label="Link to Evaluation Process and Criteria" href="/evaluation-process/">Evaluation Process and Criteria</a>.
   </p></div></li>
   <li>
     <input type="checkbox" id="accordion9">